JM-34771765/ICT171-Minecraft-Server/MinecraftInstructions.md

     Note: You can use nano minecraftSetup.sh to view the file
     Note: The server's version is currently set to 1.21.5

-Step 3: While you have the file open, also ensure that the java install command is up-to-date with the latest java version (sudo apt install -y openjdk-version_num-jdk)
+Step 3: While you have the file open, also ensure that the java install command is up-to-date with the latest java version ```sudo apt install -y openjdk-version_num-jdk```
+    - Make sure to replace 'version_num' with the current java version number.s

 Step 4: Assign execute permissions using `chmod +x minecraftSetup.sh`